edefazio/draft.java/README.md

 <h3>instant feedback</H3>
 <P>draft.java doesn't stop at <I>just</i> building or modifying source code, it also provides
-a means of giving the developer "instant feedback" by compiling & loading the dynamically built code, and also allowing the code to be loaded and used. <I>(This gives developers a tight feedback loop, to generate build, compile and use or test code in a single program)</I></P>
+"instant feedback" by compiling & loading the dynamically built code, and allowing the code to be loaded and used. <I>(This gives developers a tight feedback loop, to generate build, compile and use or test code in a single program without a restart)</I></P>

 <H4><A NAME="#compile">compile</A> via _javac</H4>
 <P>to <B>compile</B> the .java code represented by one or more _class, _enum, _interface _types:</P>